Welcome to the UC Learning Center

 Browser compatibility check

 Many eLearning activities require using Internet Explorer and software such as Adobe Flash Player and Java to function properly.
 Each activity/vendor will have their their own requirements.
 Having your system up to date will ensure a smoother experience.
-You may run the HealthStream browser check or the Skillsoft browser check to ensure your system meets the minimum requirements.
+You may run the HealthStream or the Skillsoft browser check to ensure your system meets the minimum requirements.

 Updating your E-mail address